whzinformatik/stocktrader/README.md

 docker-compose -f docker-compose.yml -f docker-compose.stocktrader.yml up -d --build
 ```

+If you want to develop on Windows you have to care about the EOL conversion (according to this [StackOverflow post][eol-stackoverflow]).

 ## Contributing

 Please read [CONTRIBUTING.md][contributing] for details on our code of conduct, and the process for submitting pull requests to us.